 Vasculitis

-Vasculitis affects both men and women of all ages.
-While the cause generally is not known, it can be triggered by medication or an allergic reaction.
-Vasculitis can be linked to an existing or recent infection resulting from certain viruses.
-An infection may cause an abnormal response from the immune system that damages blood vessels.
-Similarly, complications related to long-term immune system disorders, such as lupus or rheumatoid arthritis, may trigger vasculitis.
-Vasculitis can be chronic (lasting a long time) or acute (lasting for a brief period of time).
+Vasculitis can affect men and women of all ages.
+The cause is not known, but it can be triggered by medication or an allergic reaction.
+Vasculitis also can be linked to certain current or recent viral infections, which can cause an abnormal response from the immune system and damage blood vessels.
+Vasculitis also may be triggered by complications from long-term immune system disorders, such as lupus and rheumatoid arthritis.
+Vasculitis can be chronic (lasting a long time) or acute (brief).

-The UAB Division of Clinical Immunology and Rheumatology has consistently been ranked as one of the top 12 clinical rheumatology programs in the country by U.S. News & World Report.
-It is internationally recognized for its dedication to advancing knowledge and translating research findings into more effective diagnosis and treatment of patients with rheumatic diseases such as rheumatoid arthritis, gout, lupus (systemic lupus erythematosus, or SLE), osteoporosis, scleroderma, dermatomyositis, polymyositis, vasculitis (including Wegener’s granulomatosis), and related diseases.
-As one of the largest academic rheumatology programs in the nation, the division’s clinical practice logs more than 10,000 visits annually, evaluating and treating patients with various forms of connective tissue disease.
-It is staffed by practitioners and specialists in multiple fields, making it easier for physicians to collaborate toward more effective patient care.
+The UAB Division of Clinical Immunology and Rheumatology has consistently been ranked among the top 12 programs of their kind in the nation by U.S. News & World Report.
+It is internationally recognized for research aimed at improving the diagnosis and treatment for patients with rheumatic diseases like vasculitis.
+The program logs more than 10,000 visits annually from patients with various forms of connective tissue disease.
+It is staffed by specialists in multiple fields, making it easier for physicians to work together toward more effective patient care.

 Care Providers